dpretet/axi-crossbar/doc/architecture.md

 To route a read/write request to a slave agent, and route back its completion to a master agent, the core uses the request's address and its ID.

+### Requests Routing

+Each slave is assigned an address range (`SLVx_START_ADDR` and `SLVx_END_ADDR` address) within the global memory map.
+To route a request, the switching logic decodes the address to select the targeted slave agent, and therefore the corresponding master interface.

+For instance, slave agent 0 could be mapped over addresses `0x000` up to `0x0FF`, and the next slave agent between `0x100` and `0x1FF`.
+If a request targets an address not mapped to any slave, the agent will receive a `DECERR` completion.

+The user must ensure that the address mapping fits within the address bus width and that there is no overlap between slave address ranges, as this would lead to misrouting.
+The core does not check for such misconfigurations.
+Memory spaces can be contiguous or not.

+### Completions Routing

 Each master is identified by an ID mask used to route completions back to it.
 For instance, if we suppose the ID field is 8-bit wide, the master agent connected to slave interface 0 can be configured with the mask `0x10`.
 If the agent supports